 We continue our journey west to Windorah, located in the Far West region of Queensland, about 500km from Charleville.
 This small town has a population of just 80 people.

 Windorah’s main attraction is Cooper’s Creek, located just outside the township.
 Here’s the only place where two rivers, the Thomson & Barcoo, join to form a creek.
 Another attraction in the area are the amazing Sand Hills, located at Ourdel Station, west of the town, where we can experience views and some of the reddest sand ever seen.

 We depart Windorah and travel north for 300km until we arrive in Longreach.
-We visit the Stockman’s hall of fame, a with a of Longreach and a visit to the Qantas founder’s museum.
+We visit the Stockman’s hall of fame, a escorted tour with a local guide of Longreach and a visit to the Qantas founder’s museum.

 Longreach was one of the founding centres for Qantas, technically QANTAS was founded in Winton.